sfiala2/498_NO2_Pred/manuscript.md

 #### 2.3.2.5 Neural networks used in this project
 In this project, majority of the models used were simple feed forward neural network models.
 This decision was based on two factors:
-1. The literature search revealed that neural network models are one of the most widely used models especially in pollution prediction problems and they performed relatively better in a large number of cases
+1. The literature search revealed that neural network models are one of the most widely used models especially in pollution prediction problems
 2. Neural networks are simpler as compared to random forests but at the same time slightly more complex than linear regression and hence they incorporate some machine learning components

 We used keras, which is an opensource library of functions which allows the use of the tensorflow library for machine learning models in python.
 The building blocks of a neural network model such as layers, objective functions,activation functions and optimizers, are all provided by keras.